Transport map accelerated Markov chain Monte Carlo: Numerical examples

 As in the BOD example, map-accelerated algorithms using independence proposals have dramatically shorter integrated autocorrelation times.
-TM+DRG yields an ESS about 85 times larger than DRAM.
-Moreover, in terms of ESS per posterior evaluation, TM+DRG is about 150 times more efficient than DRAM.
+For the longer chains, TM+DRG yields an ESS about 380 times larger than that of DRAM.
+Moreover, in terms of ESS per posterior evaluation, TM+DRG is 420 times more efficient than DRAM.
+We also observe good agreement between the longer-chain and shorter-chain results; trends are the same in both cases.
 Overall, the gradient-based methods showed relatively poor performance. sMMALA in particular suffers from nearly singular metrics.
-We found that tuning the step size in sMMALA and TM+LA was difficult.
-In the TM+LA case, a small step size is needed to generate samples with the initial map, but a larger step size becomes optimal as the map approximation improves.
+We found that tuning the step size in sMMALA was difficult.
 On the other hand, the derivative-free methods were easier to tune and had much better performance.
 Even when normalized by run time, the ESS/sec of TM+DRG is still more than one order of magnitude larger than that of DRAM.
-While posterior evaluations in this example are not trivially cheap, as evaluations become even more expensive, the ESS/evaluation represents the limiting behavior of the algorithm, where we see improvements of two orders of magnitude over the baseline scheme.
+While posterior evaluations in this example are not trivially cheap, the ESS/evaluation represents the limiting behavior of the algorithm as evaluations become the dominant cost of an MCMC step; here we see improvements of at least two orders of magnitude over the baseline schemes.

+Results for the longer chains are generally more favorable for the transport map approaches.
+We believe this is caused by two factors: first, the burn-in is smaller in relative terms for the longer chains, which reduces wasted computational effort; second, the adaptive proposals have more time to accurately characterize the posterior.
+In longer trace plots, we observe that the adaptation is negligible after approximately $\num{1e5}$ s.pdf, which suggests that the different burn-in lengths dominate the difference between long and short chains.